GeoSpark/ILI9341-font-packer/README.md

 [ILI9341](https://github.com/PaulStoffregen/ILI9341_t3) and [SerialFlash](https://github.com/PaulStoffregen/SerialFlash)
 libraries for the Teensy.

-Tested with Python 3.5.
-2.x will possibly baulk at all the byte and string twiddling, but that shouldn't be hard to fix for those with the inclination.
+Tested with Python 3.5 on Linux Mint 18.
+Python 2.x will possibly baulk at all the byte and string twiddling, but that shouldn't be hard to fix for those with the inclination and a foot in the distant past.
+Other platforms should work out of the box, but pull requests are welcome for any necessary fixes for Windows or OS X.

-Don't forget to check the license of any font you use.
-Use of this software grants you no rights in that regard.
+*Don't forget to check the license of any font you use.
+Use of this software grants you no rights in that regard.*

+## Requirements

+The requirements are modest:

+    freetype-py >= 1.0.2
+    bitstring >= 3.1.5
+    docopt >= 0.6.2
+    pyserial >= 3.2.1

+FreeType is the obvious one, it is available for all major platforms, and the Python wrapper works well.

+Because the font format is very tightly packed (and, I must say, very clever), `bitstring` is used to smush everything together.

+ `docopt` because it is one of the most Pythonic and beautiful packages out there, and by far the best for command line argument parsing.

+ If you want to upload directly to your Teensy, you'll need `pyserial` to run `rawfile-uploader.py`.

 ## What's inside?
 The main application is `font_packer.py`: